dsgiitr/AIKavach/readme.md

 ## Introduction

-Neural networks (NNs) have achieved great advances on a wide range of classification tasks, but have been shown vulnerable against adversarial examples(adversarial pertubations) and thus there is a line of work aiming to provide robustness certification for NNs.

-This project aims to provide to provide certified robustness for large-scale datasets against adversarial pertubations using various defenses proposed to robustify deep learning models particularly randomized smoothing.
+Neural networks (NNs) have achieved great advances on a wide range of classification tasks.However, it is widely acknowledged that even subtle modifications to the inputs of image classification systems can lead to incorrect predictions.Take, for example, a model trained to classify images of an deer.
+The model easily classifies an image of the animal grazing in a grassy field.
+Now, if just a few pixels in that image are maliciously altered, you can get a very different—and wrong—prediction despite the image appearing unchanged to the human eye.
+Sensitivity to such input perturbations, which are known as adversarial examples, raises security and reliability issues for the vision-based systems that we deploy in the real world.
+To tackle this challenge,our project aims to provide to provide certified robustness for large-scale datasets against adversarial pertubations using various defenses proposed to robustify deep learning models particularly randomized smoothing.

  ## Ideas